williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 **Here's the magic:** SE-NTRAL combines your full merchant context (every file, note, and email in your Cursor workspace) with direct access to Shopify's internal tools via MCPs and LLMs.
 It's like having a research team that knows everything about your deals and has instant access to every Shopify system.

 💡 **The Formula:** Your merchant context + Shopify's internal data universe + MCPs = unstoppable SE efficiency.

 ---

+**Built on the foundation of the [SE-NTRAL platform](https://se-ntral.quick.shopify.io/)** (kudos to Stephen Brook!) – the semantic search tool that revolutionized how SEs share and discover merchant context across the team.

+**This project extends SE-NTRAL locally:** We've added comprehensive Cursor-based workflows, automated context gathering, and structured merchant management.
+Think of it as your local companion for SE work – build your context locally, sync to [SE-NTRAL platform](https://se-ntral.quick.shopify.io/) for team-wide sharing.

+---